 Without protection the substrate will be exposed to moisture and overtime potentially water ingress.
 Typically, decking is considered, but often just an open field area is the finish.
 Ultimately, the area needs to be waterproofed to provide protection to areas below.
 The best way to do this is with a liquid waterproofing solution.
 Using a waterproofing membrane provides protection to the entire surface and the structure below.
 Once the protection is applied the balcony can be left as an open field area or covered with tiles or decking after installation.

-Liquid waterproofing is less liable to failure than waterproofing systems which have seams.
-By choosing a liquid waterproofing membrane for your balcony floor, you are removing the single biggest area responsible for leaks.
+Liquid products are less liable to failure than waterproofing systems which have seams.
+By choosing a liquid membrane for your balcony floor, you are removing the single biggest area responsible for leaks.
 The reason for this is seams can fail for a number of reasons, when they do rainwater and moisture can penetrate the balcony membrane.

 Just like flat roof installation, the success of balcony installation is heavily dependant on the quality of the contractor.
 This is especially true on substrates with complex detailing.
 Single ply and built up felt waterproofing require great skill to provide a waterproof finish around complex details such as balustrades, downpipes and plant machinery.
 By choosing a liquid waterproofing membrane you remove a lot of the contractor risk as the skill requirements to waterproof the edges of these complex details is not as high.
 You can also choose an approved contractor provided by the waterproofing company to ensure you get a quality finish.

-The speed of installation is another big positive for liquid waterproofing.
+The speed of installation is another big positive for liquid applied membranes.
 It is a faster installation than asphalt, PVC and felt.
 It can be installed in low temperatures and the building which is being waterproofed does not need to be vacated.

 Liquid is also safer than most other waterproofing systems as it is flame free.
-The high quality systems can also provide Brooft4 accreditation, which means they are designed not to support fire spread which is especially important in light of the Grenfell disaster.
+The high quality systems can also provide Brooft4 accreditation, which means they are designed not to support fire spread which is especially important in light of the Grenfell disaster (1, 2).